benjaminmetzler/OpenRemoteHub/documentation/json_format.md

 OpenRemoteHub state is determined by the loaded activity file.
 This is independent of the current state of the controlled devices.

 OpenRemoteHub uses a json formatted file to store and configure the remote depending on the button pressed on the remote.
 The objects are named after the scancode received by OpenRemoteHub.
-For instance the `Enter` key will have a scancode of `28`.
+For instance `Enter` will have a scancode of `28`.
 Each object will contain key:value pairs defining the action and any required key:value pairs.

-## Valid Keys
+## Valid Key:Value Pairs

 **action**: Action to take.
 Valid values are `ir`, `bluetooth`, `adb`, `curl`, `app`, `sleep`,`load`, and `macro`